Last updated on March 19, 2026

 Idyllic Tutor

 Idyllic Tutor is the cleanest effect on this list.
-It keeps things simple and searches up an enchantment at a reasonable cost as the antithesis to Fabricate.
+It keeps things simple and searches up an enchantment at a reasonable cost as a parallel to Fabricate.

 Light-Paws, Emperor's Voice